Holocaust Memorial Day (UK): UK event

+In 2026 the theme was "Bridging Generations".

+For Holocaust Memorial Day 2020, Chief Rabbi Ephraim Mirvis, the Archbishop of Canterbury Justin Welby and Senior Imam Qari Asim jointly authored a prayer intended for use by people of all faiths at HMD activities, emphasising remembrance and unity against hatred and prejudice.

 Holocaust Memorial Day 2017

 As preparations began to mark Holocaust Memorial Day 2017, the BBC's Antiques Roadshow, broadcast on 15 January 2017, was a special Holocaust Memorial programme that included many precious objects from Holocaust victims and survivors.

 Holocaust Memorial Day 2016

 The UK Commemorative Ceremony for HMD was broadcast by the BBC.
 Participants included Robert Lindsay, Emilia Fox, Freddie Fox, Naomie Harris, David Olusoga, Dame Kristin Scott Thomas and Kevin Whately.
 Music throughout the ceremony was provided by a diverse range of acts including Darfuri singer Shurooq Abu el Nas, the Choir of Clare College Cambridge, the London Klezmer Quartet and violinist Jennifer Pike.
 Survivors and their experiences were central to the ceremony and survivors made up a significant part of the audience.

 A special reception for survivors and refugees took place a week before the ceremony at the Speaker's House at the Houses of Parliament.

 Holocaust Memorial Day 2015

 UK Commemorative Ceremony

 The UK Commemorative Ceremony for HMD was broadcast by the BBC, attracting 1.3 million viewers.
 Participants included now King, then Charles, Prince of Wales and his wife current Queen, then Camilla, Duchess of Cornwall, the UK Prime Minister, the Deputy Prime Minister and the Leader of the Opposition; the Chief Rabbi and the Archbishop of Canterbury; and actors Adrian Lester, John Hurt, Michael Palin, Keeley Hawes, Sarah Lancashire, Christopher Eccleston, and Laurence Fox.
 Survivors and their experiences were central to the ceremony and survivors made up a significant part of the audience.

 The ceremony was preceded by a special reception for survivors and refugees.
 Guests at the reception included the Prince of Wales and Duchess of Cornwall, the three main Westminster party leaders, the Archbishop of Canterbury, celebrity contributors to the ceremony and members of the Prime Minister's Holocaust Commission.